 especially my Chicken Pot Pie Soup.
 Have y’all tried that one yet?
 If not, make it and then make the biscuits to go with it and you’ll just love it!

 Let me know if you try these.
 I hope you enjoy.

 With love from my kitchen to yours,

 Garlic Parmesan Drop Biscuits (using Two Ingredient Dough)

-A delightful drop biscuit made with two ingredient dough and a couple extra things like fresh parmesan and garlic
+A delightful drop biscuit made with two ingredient dough with a couple extra goodies like fresh parmesan and garlic for added flavor.

-- 1.5 cups non fat Greek yogurt i use Fage
+- 1½ cups non fat Greek yogurt (I like to use the brand Fage)

 - 1 tsp garlic powder

 - 1/2 tsp seasoned salt (i prefer lawry's)